-Location plan - 15407-101

-Proposed site plan - 15407-119 (the mezzanine shown on the plans are not permitted as part of this application)

-Proposed elevations - 15407-133

-Proposed GA ground floor plan - 15407-108
+Location plan - 15407-101 Proposed GA mezzanine floor plan - 15407-109 Proposed GA Ground Floor Plan - 15407-108

 Reason: To ensure the development is built in accordance with the plans approved.

 3. No development shall take place until details and samples of the materials to be used in the construction of the external surfaces of the development hereby permitted have been submitted to and approved in writing by the Local Planning Authority.
 Development shall be carried out in accordance with the approved details.